Lambda-X-Master/How-to-use-this/README.md

 <div align="center"><img src="./images/step5-1.png"></div>

-## Step Six - Copy the master markdown files to the new repo
+## Step Six - Copy the master markdown files to the new repo.

 📌 **Navigate to the [Laambda X Master Organization](https://github.com/Lambda-X-Master) and choose the repository you wish to duplicate.**

 <div align="center"><img src="./images/step6.png"></div>
 <br>

-📌 **Access the readme file and open the raw version**
+📌 **Access the readme file and open the raw version.**

 <br>